Back to articles

 This is some pretty cool stuff!
 Now we've got an agent that's able to read files and answer questions in your code base.

 Right now if we type readme instead of README.md for instance, our agent isn't able to resolve the difference.
-We're going to need to give it more tools in order for it to be able to work it's magic.
+We're going to need to give it more tools in order for it to be able to work its magic.

 Creating A Factory